-After your registration is complete, you may take the online Credit by Examination for BIO 1A.
+After your registration is complete, you may take the Credit by Examination for BIO 1A.
+(If you are taking the print exam, your proctor must be approved.)

 WHAT TO BRING

 • calculator (standard or scientific are allowed)

 ABOUT THE EXAM

 The examination for the first semester of Biology consists of 40 multiple choice questions and 5 short-answer essay questions.
 The exam is based on the Texas Essential Knowledge and Skills (TEKS) for this subject.
 The full list of TEKS is included in this document (it is also available online at the Texas Education Agency website).
 The TEKS outline specific topics covered in the exam, as well as more general areas of knowledge and levels of critical thinking.
 Use the TEKS to focus your study in preparation for the exam.